AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="third-party-modifier"></a>
 ##### **`third-party`**

 A restriction of third-party and own requests.
-A third-party request is a request from different domain.
+A third-party request is a request from a different domain.
 For example, a request to `example.org`, from `domain.com` is a third-party request.

-> **Subdomains.** Requests to subdomains from their parent domain, or the other way round, are not third-party requests.
+> To be considered as such, a third-party request should meet one of the following conditions:
+> 1) Its referrer is not a subdomain of the target domain or the other way round.
 For example, a request to `subdomain.example.org` from `example.org` is not a third-party request.
+> 2) Its `Sec-Fetch-Site` header is set to `cross-site`.

-If there is a `third-party` modifier, the rule is only applied to third-party request.
+If there is a `third-party` modifier, the rule is only applied to third-party requests.

 ###### `third-party` examples